More people saying stuff

 “It was such a pleasure to have you join our students in Philadelphia last week.
 What a marvelous contribution your workshop made!”

 I am currently working on the sequel to Gather the People, which adapts the same principles for teams and organizations.
-I'm also developing on online workshop to help you put these principles into practice.
+I’m also developing more tools to help you put these principles into practice.

 Sign up for the &yet newsletter and I’ll let you know when they’re ready, and I’ll also send regular but random updates on what I’m thinking and learning.

 “I just finished reading Gather the People in one big gulp, at last—and loved it.
 It’s helping me feel ready (excited, even) for the launch of my new site and identity.
 “What is most true for me right now?”, and the questions that follow, are so golden in their evergreenness.
 And all the many lists give me such a window into your world as it was when you wrote the book.
 I experienced them as deeply generous.

 Then, reading the resources section at the end of the book, I realized how many of the books I’ve read already…and then realized, that’s because so many of them came from you.
 My ‘Consider: Reading’ context in OmniFocus—one of the only contexts that’s reliable at all!—is full of book names with ‘recommended by Sarah Avenir appended.
 When it comes from you, I’m much more likely to grab it.

 Thank you for being consistent and setting an example of gentleness + ambition—all the loops and cycles it takes to begin, over and over again.”